 - 1. A Class A teaching renewable certificate, or its equivalent.
 (A Master of Education degree applicant who does not yet qualify for a Mississippi Class A Educator License may be admitted to the Graduate School, but must meet the requirements for a Mississippi Class A Educator License in a teaching field before the end of the first semester of coursework. - 2.
 An overall undergraduate grade point average (UGPA) of a minimum of 2.50 or 2.75 on the last 60 hours of required course work.
 The first 9 hours of coursework must be specified and approved of by the division.
 NOTE: A minimum grade of B is required for each course for the initial 9 hours.
 A student with a grade below B in any of the three initial required courses will be allowed to repeat the course(s) one time.
 No additional courses toward completion of the degree may be taken until initial course requirements are fully met. - 3.
 A minimum of 3 years of K-12 teaching experience as verified by a school official. - 4.
-A minimum score on the Praxis CORE Writing of 162 (provided that the average score of the accepted cohort of candidates meets or exceeds the 50th percentile for the Praxis CORE Writing). - 5.
+A passing score on a department-administered writing proficiency assessment OR a minimum score on the Praxis CORE Writing of 162. - 5.
 Letter of recommendation from the current school administrator that addresses the candidates' ethics, leadership, abilities and potential, collegiality, and ability to perform in the K-12 setting.